Testing for patterns and structures in covariance and correlation matrices: Simulation study

 For testing whether the covariance matrix is a Toeplitz matrix, the parametric bootstrap has a better small sample performance than the Monte-Carlo approach.
 For larger sample sizes, the type-I error rates of the two approaches get closer to each other.
 Excepting the gamma distribution scenario, all simulated type-I error rates of the parametric bootstrap are contained in the 95\% binomial interval around $\alpha = 5\%$, while both tests fulfil Bradley's liberal criterion \citep{bradley1978} in all cases, and they exhibit small type-I error rates in general, especially for the $t_9$ distribution.
 Applied statisticians often consulate this criterion, for example in quantitative psychology.
 It states a procedure as 'acceptable' if it has a type I error rate between $0.5\alpha$ and $1.5\alpha$.

-All tests are conservative for the considerably more challenging hypothesis of an autoregressive structure.
-Using the function $\vh$, the liberal criterion is fulfilled for most of the considered distributions, while only about half of the error rates are in the binomial interval.
-This result is not surprising because the proportionality, which is the only difference to the Toeplitz matrix, is difficult to check between all secondary diagonals.
-In contrast, the parametric bootstrap for the function $\vg$ is more conservative and has a worse small sample approximation, needing sample sizes $N>50$ to fulfil the liberal criterion.
-For the Monte-Carlo approach, the test based on $\vg$ is even worse.
+For the considerably more challenging hypothesis of an autoregressive structure the results are less good, which is not surprising because the proportionality, which is the only difference to the Toeplitz matrix, is difficult to check across all secondary diagonals.
+But for the bootstrap approach applied based on the function $\vg$, the liberal criterion is fulfilled for all considered distributions, while for $N>50$ almost all error rates also are in the binomial interval.
+The Monte-Carlo approach however is, in this case too conservative and also needs sample sizes of $N>50$ to fulfill Bradleys liberal criterion.\\ In comparison, for the function $\vh$, the parametric bootstrap is too liberal and has slightly worse results than for the function $\vg$, especially for larger sample sizes.
+In contrast, the Monte-Carlo approach based on $\vh$ is too conservative but substantially better than for $\vg$, which makes it applicable for large sample sizes.\\